wstrange/dartdap/test/README.md

 #### Checking the tunnels

+##### Checking LDAP

 The (non-TLS) LDAP service can be tested by running _ldapsearch_:

     ldapsearch -H ldap://localhost:10389 \
       -D cn=Manager,dc=example,dc=com -x -w p@ssw0rd -b dc=example,dc=com

+##### Checking LDAPS

+This check should be skipped, because it will most likely fail (see below for details) -- the unit tests will still work even though this check fails.

 The LDAPS (LDAP over TLS) service can be tested by running _ldapsearch_:

     ldapsearch -H ldaps://localhost:10636 \
       -D cn=Manager,dc=example,dc=com -x -w p@ssw0rd -b dc=example,dc=com

-Note: if the above fails, it could be because the server certificate is not trusted.
-Run with "-d 1" and see if it says "SSLHandshake()
+This check usually fails because the self-signed server certificate is not trusted.
+Run it with "-d 1": if it prints out "SSLHandshake()
-failed: misc. bad certificate".
-If so, put "TLS_REQCERT allow" in your "~/.ldaprc" file (see "man ldap.conf" for details).
+failed: misc. bad certificate" that is the reason.

+To trust the self-signed certificate, put "TLS_REQCERT allow" in your "~/.ldaprc" file (see "man ldap.conf" for details).

+Important: remember to remove that entry when finished testing, otherwise the security of your local machine could be compromised.

 ## Running the tests

+### Running all the tests

+If you have not done so already, run:

+    pub get

 Run all the tests in the directory (tests are files ending in `_test.dart` in the default directory called `test`):

     pub run test

+If the tests all run successfully, it will print out "All tests passed".

+Note: The load test might take about 30 seconds to run.

+### Running some of the tests

-Run a particular test by specifying the path to the test file:
+Run a particular test file, by specifying the path to the test file:

     pub run test test/integration_test.dart

+Run a particular test in a particular test file, but specifying the path to the test file and the name of the test:

+    pub run test test/integration_test.dart --name "search with filter: equals attribute in DN"

-Tests can also be run directly as a Dart program:
+The tests can also be run directly as a Dart program:

     dart test/integration_test.dart

 ## See also